daejong123/daejong123/README.md

 ### Hi there 👋

-**daejong123/daejong123** is a ✨ _special_ ✨ repository
+✨ welcome ✨

 Here are some ideas to get you started:

+- 🔭 I’m previously worked at [youzan](https://github.com/youzan)
-- 🔭 I’m currently working on lixiang.com
+- 🔭 I’m currently working on [lixiang](https://www.lixiang.com)
-- 🌱 I’m currently learning a、Architecture
+- 🌱 I’m currently learning Architecture
 - 📫 How to reach me: dzdot@icloud.com